georgemayer/walkabout-jquery-plugin/README.txt

 WALKABOUT README

 The walkabout jquery plugin is a plug and play tutorial for your website or app.
+It let's you define tutorial content with html data attributes.

+The steps are ordered by the data-tut-step attribute and the content of each step is determined by the data-tut-content attribute.
+The plugin is initialized by calling walkabout() on $(document).

-This is my first plugin.
-I would probably not use it in production if I were you…
+This is my first plugin and it has come into existence for my Hacker School application.